rakso20000/TwitchFX/README.md

 The lightshows are located in the `Beat Saber\UserData\TwitchFX\Lightshows` folder and follow the [JSON] format.

-Each preset has to include an `_events` [JSON] array with an object for each lighting event.
+Each lightshow has to include an `_events` [JSON] array with an object for each lighting event.
 These objects must contain a number `_time`, an integer `_type`, and an integer `_value`.
 This is the same format that Beat Saber itself uses for custom maps so you can create custom lightshows using any Beat Saber map editor.

+Additionally, lightshows can have a `colorPreset` tag which can either be a string referring to a [color preset] or a [JSON] object following the format of a [color preset].
+This preset will be active for the duration of the lightshow.

 The lightshows must have the `.json` extension to read and can be referred to using the `!lightshow` command by their file names.